More Resources to Support Your 'Rockstar' Leadership Career

 The Prostitute enables you to address your fears around physical and social safety and through the very addressing of them you are able to strip them of their power over you.

-However, as time goes by you will find that you have so strengthened yourself, and your integrity, that your own sense of purpose enables you to be extremely powerful and you will be respected and honored by all around you.
+However, as time goes by you will find that you have so strengthened yourself, and your integrity, that your own sense of purpose enables you to be extremely powerful.
+You will be respected and honored by all around you.
 You will be happier and more grounded within yourself as you know that you are always true to yourself and your own needs.

 Awareness of what it can cost you spiritually and emotionally.

 When you can say: "I know what I am doing, I know my boundaries.
 Paying my bills is way more important than standing up for my beliefs in this workplace".